Codyd2k1/cop4520-hwas3-davidson/README.md

 I feel this implementation for problem 2 is fairly efficient, I'd say the most "inefficient" part of the implementation is where
 I count the size of the list then iterate through it using the count.. but this is just what you accept when dealing with linked list, traversal is necessary and annoying.
-These counts/traversals run in o(n), and once again the simulation is running in a while loop which runs reports every 6 minutes, and readings every 1.
+These counts/traversals run in o(n), and once again the simulation is running in a while loop which runs reports every 1 minute, and readings every 10 seconds.
 **Experimental Evaluation**
 Fortunately problem 2 wasn't as awful as problem 1, the only "experiments" I had to try were for things like maintaining all of the data - didn't want to lose any readings so I had to refresh the linked list in a specific place asap, and another for